 There always seem to be inordinate amounts of waste materials hauled from our project sites.
 Not only is there the original costs of the material but the costs of loading, hauling and dumping the waste is large – and dumping costs are increasing every year.
 Some of this waste is generated by poor quality work and construction errors which results in completed work being demolished and redone.
 Some waste is generated by poor handling of materials resulting in breakages.

 Often though, project teams over-order materials, order the wrong material, or don’t optimise the size of materials resulting in excessively large off-cuts and wastage.
 When you order materials take some time to ensure the quantities are correct, they’ll be packaged and transported in such a way to minimise breakages and so they’re effortlessly off-loaded at the project, and that you’ve ordered the size that will easily be handled and have the least amount of cutting and waste.

 Construction projects are notoriously for low productivities.
 I’m sure we’ve all witnessed people and machines standing idle on construction projects.
 Poor productivity can be due to a number of problems including:

 - The crews not working the hours they should – they return late from rest breaks and stop work early before the end of the shift.

 - Poor planning resulting in people waiting for equipment, materials or access to their work areas.

 - Having too many resources on the project, or the wrong type of resources.

 - Poorly skilled and trained workers work slower and often produce poorer quality than skilled tradespeople.
 Training your people is the best investment you can make.

-Minor changes to the way we operate can make our company and projects more profitable.
+Minor changes to the way we operate can improve your company profitable construction projects. make our company and projects more profitable.
 Operating smarter allows us to be more competitive, leading us to win more projects.
 Some companies are making big profits, why not become one of them.
 Call in an expert to improve the way you operate.
 Ensure your managers understand how every dime is important.